Early Years Foundation Degree (Flexible and Distributed Learning Pathway)

 Students will be study a maximum of three modules part-time, and four modules full-time, across the academic year.

 For the Flexible and Distributed Programme an audit of IT skills will be conducted at the interview.
-Details of this audit will be sent to you on confirmation of your interview at the University of Worcester.
+Details of this audit will be sent to you on confirmation of your interview.

 A variety of assessment methods both practical and theoretical.